TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 to which we can directly compare our results.

 We use the same approach as for the image model, and distill a smaller version of BERT from a pretrained BERT model.
-As with our image model, we take the first 6 Transformer blocks of the teacher model, and organize them into a smaller model together with the embedding layer and positional encodings.
+As with our image model, we take the first 6 Transformer blocks of the teacher model and organize them into a smaller model together with the embedding layer and positional encodings.
 The student model is therefore, again, initialized with a subset of the teacher's weights.

 The distillation loss is defined analogously to the distilled image model, and is defined in @unimodal_kd_data2vec2_loss.
-We do not need to change anything, as the loss is applicable to any Transformer, regardless of the modality, making it a universal loss function for feature-based knowledge distillation.
+We do not need to introduce changes, as the loss is applicable to any Transformer, regardless of the modality, making it a universal loss function for feature-based knowledge distillation.
 This follows the philosophy of Data2Vec2, which uses the same loss for all modalities @data2vec2.

 ==== Importance of Sequence Length